YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 In order to be able to run continuously end-to-end tests and skip for several runs failing teists I want to be able to configure the single e2e entry point script to skip certain tests, but report me what was skipped.

+### 6.2.
+Logging

+As a Full-Stack Developer
+In order to quickly understand what is hapening in the application I wanto to have easy-to-use and highly customizable logging to both file and console.

-#### 6.1.3.
+#### 6.2.1.
 Control flow logging

 As a CLI user
 In order to be able to understand what the issue tracker tool is executing I wanto to have configurable logging with stderr, stdout and file output

+#### 6.2.2.
+Log entries format configuration

+As a Full-Stack Developer
+In order to be able to get the msg of any component of the application I want each log entry to content:
+- the type of the entry - log , error, warn , fatal
+- the timestamp of the log entry event
+- the name of the componet issueing the msg and the line num of the src file
+- the msg as it was echoed by the application

-#### 6.1.4.
+#### 6.2.3.
 Single entry point for end to end tests

 As an DevOps
 In order to be able to verify all the features and functionalities of the tool within the System I want to run a single shell call running all the end-to-end test of the application ensuring the prespecified features and functionalities.

-#### 6.1.5.
+#### 6.2.4.
 Tool run log to human readable description

 As a CLI user
 In order to be able to get a human readable description of the log of the specific run of the tool I wanto to be able to translate the recorded uuid's in the execution run log to their respective records

+### 6.3.
+Application's source code and documentation integrity

+As a Full-Stack Developer
+In order to make easy the entry of other developers to the projects I want to be able to point to written documentation for user-stories, issues, features and functionalities, which will be linked to parts of the source code.

-#### 6.1.6.
+#### 6.3.1.
 Userstories to test case relations

 As a Developer
 In order to ensure the stability and expandability of the application I want to be able to run for each implemented userstory a single test

-##### 6.1.6.1.
+#### 6.3.2.
 UUID tracability for test files and userstories

 As a Developer
 In order to identify each userstory to be tested with its according test I want to be able to track each userstory or test code entry point file by UUID.

-#### 6.1.7.
+#### 6.3.3.
 Components start run message print

 As a CLI user
 In order to know when a component has been started
 I wanto to be able to see the "START &lt;&lt;COMPONENT_NAME&gt;&gt; on either the STDOUT or the log file of the component

-#### 6.1.8.
+#### 6.3.4.
 Tool exit with exit code and exit message

 As a CLI user or calling calling automated component In order to be able to understand whether or not the execution of the call to the tool was successful or not I wanto to get the exit code from the tool execution and see the exit message

-#### 6.1.9.
+#### 6.3.5.
 Execution path tracing by UUID's

 As a DevOps operator
 Foreach execution run of the tool
 I want to be able to walk trough the execution path of the tool programatically.

-### 6.2.
-Manage details of issues with a single txt file

-As a CLI user
-In order to be able quickly to view my issues
-I wanto to be able to update the names , statuses and categories of my daily,weekly,monthly, yearly and decadally issues by simply editing the issues term file

-#### 6.2.1.
+#### 6.3.6.
 Issues directories naming conventions

 As a issues manager
 In order to be able to manage lots of issues from different projects stored in plain txt files I wanto to be able to store large quantity of issues txt files by their date on daily, weekly, monthly, yearly and decadally basis

-#### 6.2.2.
+#### 6.3.7.
 Issues files naming conventions

 As a issues manager